arasouli91/fast/packages/web-components/fast-foundation/src/combobox/combobox.spec.md

 - `autocomplete` - Handles autocomplete features for the control on pageload.
 Accepted values are `none`, `inline`, `list`, and `both`.
 - `disabled` - Disables the control.
-- `multiple` - Allows the user to select more than one option.
 - `name` - Name of the control.
 - `position` - The placement for the listbox when the combobox is open.
 Values may be either `above` or `below`.
 - `required` - Boolean value that sets the field as required.